 The Bad: You shut your whore mouth!

-Overall: This is a cheesy early 80’s action film, and if you take it as anything more 20141003_094252you’ve completely missed the point.
+Overall: This is a cheesy early 80’s action film, and if you take it as anything more you’ve completely missed the point.
 Russell and Carpenter even get hammered in the DVD extras, and point out that aside from the very end of the film, our “hero”, Jack Burton, doesn’t seem to actually do anything heroic through the entire film.
 It’s a fun, action packed ride, for those who can appreciate a movie for what it’s supposed to be: fuckin awesome!
 And you know what ol’ Jack says, “Fuck it”.
 (Yes he does!)

 Now, nothin or double, says this knife cuts this bottle in half.